Crazier

-"Crazier" is a song by American singer-songwriter Taylor Swift, taken from the soundtrack to the 2009 film Hannah Montana: The Movie.
+"Crazier" is a song by the American singer-songwriter Taylor Swift, taken from the soundtrack to the 2009 film Hannah Montana: The Movie.
 Swift wrote the song with Robert Ellis Orrall and produced it with Nathan Chapman.
 A country ballad, the song has lyrics about falling in love.
 In Hannah Montana: The Movie, Swift makes a cameo and performs the song.
 "Crazier" was released on Radio Disney and Disney Channel.

 The song peaked at number 17 on the US Billboard Hot 100 and was certified platinum by the Recording Industry Association of America (RIAA).
 It also entered the singles charts in Australia, Canada, and the United Kingdom.
 "Crazier" was praised by critics, many of whom named it the best song on the soundtrack.
+Swift performed the song as part of a mashup with her song "All of the Girls You Loved Before" (2023) on June 8, 2024, in Edinburgh as part of the Eras Tour (2023–2024).

 Background and release

 Swift co-wrote "Crazier" with Robert Ellis Orrall.
 The song is set in compound time with six eighth notes per bar.
 It is played in E major at a moderately fast tempo of 144 beats per minute.
-Swift's vocals span one octave, from E3 to B4.
-The chorus has the following chord progression, E—B—C#m—A. USA Today described it as a "pretty waltz".
+Swift's vocals span from E3 to B4.
+The chorus has a chord progression of E—B—C#m—A. USA Today described it as a "pretty waltz".

 The song's appearance in Hannah Montana: The Movie came about after filmmakers approached Swift about using her music in the film.
 Film officials emailed her asking for a song "that was perfect to fall in love to" and "sort of a country waltz".
 Although it was not written intentionally for the film, Swift sent in "Crazier" and the filmmakers "loved it".
 In addition, Swift offered to perform the song in the film herself as a cameo appearance.
 In the film, Swift performs at an open mic fundraiser to save a small town's treasured park from developers.
 The quick scene was filmed in a single day, but Swift's performance impressed film members.
 Film director Peter Chelsom said, "I've made a very big mental check to work with her again."
-A music video for "Crazier", directed by Peter Chelsom, features excerpts from Hannah Montana: The Movie and premiered on March 28, 2009 on the Disney Channel.
+A music video for "Crazier", directed by Peter Chelsom, features excerpts from Hannah Montana: The Movie and premiered on March 28, 2009, on the Disney Channel.
 It features Swift playing the song on acoustic guitar and her backup band playing other instruments, intertwined with scenes of the movie characters Miley Stewart (Miley Cyrus) and Travis Brody (Lucas Till).